 Riana and Chris, thank you for coming back to San Francisco for the hunt.
 I couldn’t have found the rings without you.
 It was my pleasure to return them to you.

 Look closely at the photo on the left: the lines in the sand show search zone 2.

 On the left is the first map Krysta sent me.
+The red box shows where she thought the rings might be.
 That’s a large search area-it’s a good thing they came back to narrow it down!
 Using their memories and carefully comparing photos, we were able to narrow down the search to Zone 1 and Zone 2 shown in the small green boxes.
 That’s a lot smaller area!

 On the right is one of the photos they took the first day.
 If you look really closely, you can see Riana’s rings are already missing from her left hand.